newsraft/newsraft/README.md

 * Opening links in any program
 * Viewing news from all feeds with explore mode
 * Automatic updates for feeds and sections
-* Per-feed and per-section settings
+* Per-feed settings and key bindings
-* Multiple actions key bindings
+* Assigning multiple actions to key bindings
-* Support for feed generating scripts
+* Processing feeds from command output
-* Text search by news titles
+* Text searching by news titles and content
-* Interactive interface for viewing news content
+* Interactive news content viewing
+* Come try segfault me, baby ;)

 Check out [comparison of Newsraft and Newsboat](https://codeberg.org/newsraft/newsraft/src/branch/main/doc/comparison-newsboat.md).